 “I’m so scared to trust God with my love life,” she confessed.
-As a single, I had the same fear she did: If I chose to trust God with my love life, would He interpret my “surrender” as an irretrievable permission slip to withhold my greatest desire from me?
+As a single, I had the same fear: If I chose to trust God with my love life, would He interpret my “surrender” as an irretrievable permission slip to withhold my greatest desire from me?

 (He didn’t, by the way.)
 But for years, it looked like He might.

 Can you relate to this fear?
 I imagine you can to some degree, in some area of your life.
 After all, every human has struggled to trust their Creator ever since the beginning.
 (See Genesis 3 for proof of that.)